starikcetin/Eflatun.SceneReference/README.md

 }
 ```

-If you only need to check if it is completly safe to use a `SceneReference` without knowing where exactly the problem is, then only check `IsSafeToUse` instead.
+If you only need to check if it is completely safe to use a `SceneReference` without knowing where exactly the problem is, then only check `IsSafeToUse` instead.
 Checking only `IsSafeToUse` is sufficient for the majority of the use cases.

 Checking `IsSafeToUse` is equivalent to checking all partial validation properties in the correct order, but it provides a slightly better performance.